iDogeTeam/DogePanelwith5.4/README.md

 Based on Laravel 5.4

-Construction

-Recommanded : php70+ redis MariaDB
+##Construction

+Recommanded env:
+- apache
+- php70+, prefork mode
+- MariaDB
+- Redis

-Please run the following commands at the root dictionary one by one ** Note that we strongly recommand that `Redis` config for this application ! **
+Please run the following commands at the root dictionary one by one
+** Note that we strongly recommand that `Redis` config for this application ! **

 - Composer